ericcornelissen/shescape/docs/vocabulary.md

 execSync(`npm --omit ${category} list`);
 ```

 where the `category` should be "dev", "peer", or "optional".
-However, due to
+However, if the
-argument splitting a value like "dev install" will result in installing the
+`category` contains a space, such as "dev install", argument splitting occurs.
+As a result "dev" and "install" are separate arguments, changing the meaning of
-dependency `list` instead of listing all dependencies.
-This is because the
+the command to installing the package `list` instead of listing dependencies.
-following will be executed:
+This is because the following will be executed:

 ```javascript
 execSync("npm --omit dev install list");